Mabdillahi88/CI_PP1ATPBURGERS/README.md

 images was not responsive when devices were changed | media query were used to adjust for the different sizes of devices

+## Deployment

+The website was deployed using GitHub Pages by undertaken these stages:
+1. In the GitHub repository navigate to the Settings tab
+2. On the left hand menu select Pages
+3. For the source select Branch: master
+4. After the webpage refreshes automaticaly you will se a ribbon on the top saying: "Your site is published at https://mabdillahi88.github.io/CI_PP1_GENIUSKID/

+## Credits
+Images were obtained from google images
+The ideas and text were obtained and build upon ideas from https://kingsinterhigh.co.uk/gcse-online/

+### Code

+Responsive topvan was build using description on https://github.com/WebDevSimplified/css-tutorials/tree/master/Responsive%20Navbar

+## Acknowledgements
+I would like to thank:
+- My mentor Mo Shami for his feedback, advice and support.
+- My wife Filsan for her patience, love and motivation and giving me free from our young children to work on the project.